SuperOfficeDocs/superoffice-docs/docs/en/admin/user-management/learn/index.md

 # Users

-As an administrator you’re in charge of adding and managing your users.
-In this section you’ll learn how to add new users, how to assign the right user roles and groups, and help the users with setup and web tools.
+As an administrator you're in charge of adding and managing your users.
+In this section you will learn how to add new users, how to assign the right user roles and groups, and help the users with setup and WebTools.

 ## User types